GE-KI62/BuildingSAM/README.md

 ### 0. Global

-`image_format` defines the file extension used for searching image files in input folders and writing files to disk.
+`image_extension` defines the file extension used for searching image files in input folders and writing files to disk.

 ```
-image_format: ".tif" # (optional; .tif by default)
+image_extension: .tif # (optional; .tif by default)
 ```

 ### 1. Preprocessing

-The preprocessing stage allows buffering, tiling and resampling images of a given `image_format` inside the specified `image_dir` and `target_dir`. `buffer_size` defines the width of the buffer in pixels around each input image (padded with 0s) and `step_size` the stepping size in pixels in x- and y-direction when tiling. `resample_size` lets you define the new size in image units of the preprocessed output (e.g. 0.3 → 30cm in EPSG 25832).
+The preprocessing stage allows buffering, tiling and resampling images of a given `image_extension` inside the specified `image_dir` and `target_dir`. `buffer_size` defines the width of the buffer in pixels around each input image (padded with 0s) and `step_size` the stepping size in pixels in x- and y-direction when tiling. `resample_size` lets you define the new size in image units of the preprocessed output (e.g. 0.3 → 30cm in EPSG 25832).
 By default, empty images are discarded and not written to disk.
 Set keep_empty accordingly.

 If you want to prevent tiles from overlapping, you can set `step_size` equal to 1024 (SAM's native input size).
 If your input images are not resized to shape 1024x1024, SAM will do so automatically, which will lead to an increased processing time and generally worse results.
+It is advised to use preprocessed images for training and inference for best results.

 If you want to train a model and you are using the preprocessing stage for your training images, you'll also need to define a `target_dir` to preprocess your targets simultaneously OR run the preprocessor twice, each time with a different `image_dir`.